brakhane/Orisa/README.rst

 As an added bonus, it tries to motivate people by publically congratulating them if they manage to increase their competitive rank (Silver -> Gold etc.)

+She also can manage voice channels and create them on demand, and show fancy SR graphs

 Why is it called Orisa?
 -----------------------